pudly/schmopera-hugo/content/articles/in-review-orpheus-eurydice-at-opera-atelier.md

 ---
-title: "In review: Orpheus & Eurydice at Opera Atelier"
+title: "In review: Orpheus &amp; Eurydice at Opera Atelier"
 ---

 **Jenna:** Opera Atelier has opened its run of Gluck's [_Orpheus and Eurydice_](http://www.operaatelier.com/season/14-15-season/), set to play until April 19th at the Elgin Theatre.
 OA presented Berlioz's version of the score, which is one of the company's first dips into 19th-century repertoire, tangental as the dip may be.
 I'm not hugely familiar with the piece, and so the differences in Berlioz's version weren't apparent to me as a listener; I'd be curious to compare the scores.
 I do know that Gluck's score has moments of stunning beauty, and really neat orchestra effects (perhaps augmented by Berlioz) that sound ahead of their time.